 “I had fainted, unless I had believed to see the goodness of the Lord in the land of the living.”
 Psalm 27:13

-The Civil War is history in our nation that is rooted in the courageous tenacity of people who fought for what they believed, including those who were enslaved.
+The Civil War is history in our nation that is rooted in the courageous tenacity of people who fought for what they believed; including those who were enslaved.
 It was established and fought on the conviction that “all men are created equal”.
-It was also about people who had to be extreme in upholding this to the highest degree of their convictions and belief.
+It was also about people who had to be extreme in upholding this conviction and belief to the highest degree.
 This nation was built on the constitutional principles that declare this and there was a Civil War to uphold it.